-'Honour based violence'
+g) 'Honour Based Abuse'

-So-called 'honour-based' violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so called HBV are abuse (regardless of the motivation) and will be handled and escalated as such.
+So-called 'honour-based' abuse (HBA) encompasses incidents and crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+All forms of so called HBA are abuse (regardless of the motivation) and will be handled and escalated as such.
 If staff have any concerns they will speak to the designated safeguarding lead.

-Female Genital Mutilation (FGM)
+h) Female Genital Mutilation (FGM)